softlion/WheelPicker-Samples/README.md

 <details><summary>Click to expand</summary>

-On iOS, this library uses the native UIPickerView with a custom UIPickerViewModel to greatly simplify the use of this control.
+On iOS, this library utilizes the native UIPickerView along with a custom UIPickerViewModel to significantly simplify the use of this control.

 Sample usage: